Sharv619/codeflow-commander---nexus-gateway/documentations/README.md

-# Codeflow Commander — Complete DevOps & AI Development Tool Suite
+# Codeflow Commander — AI-Powered Development Tools

-A comprehensive platform combining an **interactive CI/CD simulator** with a **universal AI-powered Git workflow tool**.
-Use it to prototype deployment pipelines, simulate code quality gates, and enhance developer workflows with AI-driven code reviews.
+A comprehensive suite of developer tools featuring a **standalone AI-powered CLI tool** for Git workflow enhancement and an **interactive CI/CD simulator** for pipeline prototyping.
+Transform your development experience with intelligent code analysis and automated quality gates.

 ## 🏗️ **Project Overview**

-This repository contains two powerful components that work together to revolutionize developer workflows:
+This repository contains two complementary tools designed to enhance developer workflows:

-### **1. Interactive CI/CD Simulator** (Main App)
+### **1. Codeflow Hook CLI Tool** ⭐ (Primary - Standalone npm package)
-A containerized React application that simulates complete CI/CD pipelines with live code analysis, allowing teams to prototype and test deployment workflows before implementation.
+A globally installable npm package that brings AI-powered code reviews directly into any developer's git workflow. **Published to npm** and ready for immediate use in any project.

-### **2. Codeflow Hook CLI Tool** (`cli-tool/` directory)
+### **2. Interactive CI/CD Simulator** (Development/Prototyping Tool)
-A globally installable npm package that brings AI-powered code reviews directly into any developer's git workflow through automated hooks and direct Gemini AI integration.
+A containerized React application for prototyping and testing CI/CD pipelines with live code analysis, designed for teams building deployment workflows.

 ## ✨ **Key Features**